Curative Care Blogs

-Drowning is the number one cause of accidental death in children with autism spectrum disorder (ASD).
+Did You Know?
+Drowning is among the leading causes of accidental death for children with an autism spectrum disorder (ASD).
 Children with autism tend to be drawn to water, but many children with autism cannot enroll in typical swim classes due to their motor learning challenges, impaired communication, and/or receptive language skills.

 Can Aquatic Therapy Be Helpful for Children with ASD?

 I was able to be part of a research team that looked at the impact of aquatic-based occupational therapy on swim skills and social skills in children with ASD.
 At the time, I was living in southern California, where swimming is a year-round activity for many families, and is shown to be a preferred activity for families of children with special needs.

 Our participants were 3-7 years old and were also receiving occupational therapy services at an outpatient pediatric clinic.
 They attended 24 one-hour aquatic-based sessions with 2-4 participants in a group, and no more than two children per therapist.

 - Do swim skills improve?
 This was assessed using an aquatic skills checklist.

 - What was the minimum hours required to achieve the necessary water safety skills?